 1. Theater Modernization

-In response, STM has introduced three exciting new courses for the 2024-25 school year:
+In response, STM introduced four exciting new courses for the 2024-25 school year:

 The changes have already shown promising results, with strong enrollment in each course.
 Partnerships with local arts organizations, including Danceworks and other respected nonprofits, ensure students receive expert instruction and real-world experience.